Law - Private Practice and Corporate Law

 I am a general litigation associate at Best & Flanagan in downtown Minneapolis.
 I handle civil disputes in all areas of the law: employment, business, construction, municipal & government affairs, real estate, appellate.
 I am also on the Board of Directors for the Minnesota Justice Foundation and I serve as the Political and Candidate Outreach Coordinator for the LAUNCH Committee of WomenWinning.
 As a student, I interned for Senator Klobuchar during as part of the D.C.
 Summer Program and at Western MN Legal Services as part of the Jackson Fellows program.
 I also interned for the White House Office of Cabinet Affairs.

-Amy Walstein (CSB '00, William Mitchell '04) is currently President of ASW Law & Consulting, LLC.
-Previously she served as Government Relations Director for the Minnesota Department of Education and the Minnesota Senate Finance Committee Administrator, as well as Director of Education and Workforce Development Policy and Elections for the Minnesota Chamber of Commerce.
+Amy Walstien (CSB '00, William Mitchell '04) is currently working as a Government Relations Professional.
+She was previously President of ASW Law & Consulting, LLC.
+Before that, she served as Government Relations Director for the Minnesota Department of Education and the Minnesota Senate Finance Committee Administrator, as well as Director of Education and Workforce Development Policy and Elections for the Minnesota Chamber of Commerce.

-Brian Bowman.
-Upon graduation, I worked on the staff of U.S. Senator Rod Grams in Washington, D.C., from 1996 to 1998 when I left to attend law school at Creighton University.
-I graduated from law school in 2001 and entered the Air Force Judge Advocate General Corps after passing the bar exam.
-In the Air Force I was stationed for two years at Kadena Air Base, Japan, followed by four years at Offutt Air Force Base, Nebraska.
-In 2005 to 2006 I was deployed to Bagram Airfield, Afghanistan.
-I left active duty in 2008 and entered the Iowa Air National Guard, where I was recently promoted to the rank of Lieutenant Colonel.
-In my civilian capacity I am an Assistant General Counsel at First National Bank in Omaha, Nebraska.
-My wife Liz is an immigration attorney and we have two children, Christian and Charlotte.
+Brian Bowman '96.
+Upon graduation, Brian worked on the staff of U.S. Senator Rod Grams in Washington, D.C., from 1996 to 1998 when he left to attend law school at Creighton University.
+He graduated from law school in 2001 and entered the Air Force Judge Advocate General Corps after passing the bar exam.
+In the Air Force Brian was stationed for two years at Kadena Air Base, Japan, followed by four years at Offutt Air Force Base, Nebraska.
+In 2005 to 2006 he was deployed to Bagram Airfield, Afghanistan.
+Brian left active duty in 2008 and entered the Iowa Air National Guard, where he was recently promoted to the rank of Lieutenant Colonel.
+In his civilian capacity, he acted as an Assistant General Counsel and later Director at First National Bank in Omaha, Nebraska.
+Later, he was Vice President of the Bank of the West.
+He is presently a Colonel and Judge Advocate for the Iowa National Guard and an Operational Risk Consultant for Wells Fargo.

-Max Holmquist.
-After St. John's, I attended Hamline University School of Law in St. Paul and graduated in 2008.
-After living in Colorado for one year, I moved back home to Anchorage, Alaska.
-I started out as a law clerk in state district court in 2009 and was there for one year.
-Since then I've been at a small law firm called Gorton & Logue.
-Our practice area is criminal defense.
-We have the indigent defense contract with the Municipality of Anchorage, so we're the equivalent of a public defender.
-I have a busy, but interesting, caseload of misdemeanor offenses such as DUI, assault, shoplifting, trespassing, etc. I'm generally in court at least once a day.
-I do jury trials, motion practice, and criminal appeals for the cases I work.
-I've had the opportunity to build a private criminal defense practice here as well.
+Max Holmquist '05.
+After St. John's, Max attended Hamline University School of Law in St. Paul and graduated in 2008.
+After living in Colorado for one year, he moved back home to Anchorage, Alaska.
+He started out as a law clerk in state district court in 2009 and was there for one year.
+Max then worked at a small law firm called Gorton & Logue, where his practice area was criminal defense.
+After that, he worked as an attorney for Denali Law Group which also focused on criminal defense.
+Currently, Max is an associate at Jermain Dunnagan and Owens, P.C., which focuses on business and commercial law, employment law and litigation.